Somatic Experiencing®

 • About Victoria

-Co-Regulating Touch Work support nervous system regulation and trauma resolution.
+Somatic Touch Work support nervous system re-regulation and trauma resolution in the body.
+It supports unwinding.

-In this therapy a Somatic Experiencing Practitioner provides light touch contact over common areas of the body that store trauma signaling patterns.
+In this therapy, I provide light touch contact over common areas of the body that store trauma signaling patterns.

-The client is fully clothed, and can choose to lie on a massage table or remain seated in a chair.
+You are fully clothed, and can choose to lie on a massage table on your back, or remain seated in a chair.

 The practitioner's hand placement is still; in other words there is no massage or manipulating or moving the body.